+My first foray into pudding cookies went so well that I wanted to try a chocolate version.
 So I did with four kinds of chocolate in one cookie.
 May as well go big or go home.

-The cookies are super soft, tender, slightly chewy, and are for true chocolate lovers.
+These chocolate chip pudding cookies are super soft, tender, slightly chewy, and are for true chocolate lovers.
 Chips, chunks, cocoa, chocolate pudding.

 They’re thicker, bakery-style cookies that are bold and rich, not overly sweet, and oozing with melted chocolate.
 As you bite down, there’s a little chocolate explosion that happens in your mouth.